7th Annual Surprise Fine Art & Wine Festival

 Wine Tasting Ticket with Souvenir Glass $10.00

 Thunderbird Artists is heading west again!
 West of Phoenix that is; to the City of Surprise!
-In 2005, Thunderbird Artists produced an extraordinary festival, set within 180 acres, on the Surprise Recreation Campus.
+In 2005, Thunderbird Artists produced an extraordinary festival, set within 180 acres, on the Mark Coronado Park.
 Back by popular demand, the City of Surprise and Thunderbird Artists are once again partnering for another spectacular Surprise Fine Art & Wine Festival.
 Surprise warrants a weekend stay for the whole family.
 Surprise Stadium is home for the Texas Rangers and Kansas City Royals ‘Spring Training’ and the Surprise Recreation Campus has a fishing lake, along with a 25 court Tennis & Racquet Complex.

 Thunderbird Artists knows how important it is for local businesses to be involved in the community and is dedicated to working with charities at each event.
 25% of all wine proceeds from the Surprise Fine Art & Wine Festival benefit the Kiwanis Club.
 The Kiwanis Club is dedicated to empowering communities to improve the world by making lasting differences in the lives of children.
 The club focuses on raising money for children’s scholarships, school supplies, etc., while also providing meals, education, money for medical expenses and more.
 For $10, patrons receive an engraved souvenir wine glass and six tasting tickets, giving them an opportunity to sample an extensive collection of domestic and imported wines, as well as flavored spirits, and local microbrews.
 Schlossadler International has become a local favorite at the event, as well as, King Frosch.
 Wineries Cellar 433, Del Rio Springs, Su Vino and Village of Elgin bring a variety of wines made from locally grown grapes and Kingman’s Desert Diamond Distillery hosts flavored rums, gins and vodkas.
 Thunderbird Artists also loves partnering with non-profits and always leaves a few spaces open for locals to raise awareness for their worthy causes.